-- In order to be covered by Clause 11.4(b) you must be a regular employee when you terminate your employment with an employer listed in Appendix 1.
-You are entitled to the benefits in 11.4(b) if you are rehired as either a regular or casual employee. - (c) A regular employee who voluntarily resigns his/her employment as a result of a decision to care for a dependent parent, spouse or child residing with the employee, and is re-hired by the same employer, upon application shall be credited with their former seniority and their years of service for vacation purposes.
+- (1) Wage Increment Step Length of service as a regular employee with the previous employer in a similar job shall be recognized by the receiving employer for the purpose of placement at a wage increment step.
+Future increment progression shall be based on service with the new employer. - (2) Vacations Length of service as a regular employee with the previous employer shall be recognized for the purpose of vacation entitlement. - (c) A regular employee who voluntarily resigns his/her employment as a result of a decision to care for a dependent parent, spouse or child residing with the employee, and is re-hired by the same employer, upon application shall be credited with their former seniority and their years of service for vacation purposes.
 The following conditions shall apply: - (1) the employee must have been a regular employee with at least three years of service with the Employer at time of termination; - (2) the resignation must indicate the reason for termination; - (3) the break in service shall be for no longer than three years and during that time the employee must not have been engaged in remunerative employment for more than six months cumulative; - (4) the previous length of service shall not be reinstated until successful completion of the probationary period on re-employment.